-3 When do you think you might need to know the area or length of something?
+3. When do you think you might need to know the area or length of something?
 Which units would you use to measure it?
-Millimetres?
-Centimetres?
-Metres?
-Kilometres?

-Discuss how to calculate how to buy enough paint to cover the walls of your bedroom.

-Talk about the process of planning, visualizing, and calculating where to position bike jumps in the cul-de-sac.

-Discuss calculating how much lime to buy to line the soccer (or baseball, or football) field, or how much fertilizer to buy for the lawn.
+For example, how would you calculate how much paint to buy to cover the walls of your bedroom, or how much lime to buy to line the soccer, baseball or football field.

-4 Where do you think using a bar graph, circle graph, or line graph to show some information would be helpful?
-Have you ever seen these graphs at home, in a magazine or newspaper, or around town?
+4. Where do you think using a bar graph, circle graph or line graph would be helpful?
+Have you ever seen these graphs in a magazine or newspaper, or around town?

 Show your electricity consumption history on your monthly bill as an example.
 "What does this bar graph tell our family about how we use electricity over the year and how we could be more environmentally responsible?"